LooperXX/LooperXX.github.io/docs/index.md

 # Welcome to My_wiki

-- My Name is Xiao Xu 徐啸.
+- My Name is Xiao Xu 徐啸
-- This is my personal note taking website.
+- This is my personal website
-- I'll always use `mkdocs `to manage the repository, and `typora `to write markdown files to take notes.
+- I'll always use `mkdocs `to manage the repository, and use `Typora  `  to write markdown notes.
 - Here is [my personal resume](<https://looperxx.github.io/Chinese_Resume.pdf>).